 Semmelweis University Faculty of Health Sciences offers a wide range of sporting opportunities for students.

 Physical education classes are compulsory during the first four semesters.
 In classes and during trainings, wearing sport clothing is compulsory and no outdoor shoes are allowed.
 Students arriving late are not allowed to join the class due to accident risks.
-Exemption from attending the PE classes can be granted by holding an athletes exemption or an exemption due to health issues.
-An athletes exemption can be granted on the basis of the form available at the office of the Division of Physical Education (Room 421).
-The requirement of the athletes exemption is holding a membership in a sport club of Division I or II.
+Exemption from attending the PE classes can be granted.
+More information on the exemption: Guide

 Free time sport activities can be pursued at the following locations: